delivervaluedaily/manifesto/README.md

 ## But... everything that's valuable will take more than a day

-- 🔄 If you really can't deliver value, get feedback
+- ⏭️ If you really can't deliver value today, set yourself up for value tomorrow

-If you _really_ can't extract a small enough amount of work, look to the _why_ above - is there anything that can give you feedback, a better understanding of value, or set you up for delivering value daily later on that you _can_ get done today?
+If you _really_ can't extract a small enough amount of work that's valuable today, is there anything that you can complete today that can set you up for delivering value tomorrow?
+Often something that gets feedback on your riskiest assumptions from users or technology is a good choice.

-It happens, but do whatever you can to make it so this is rare.